CryptoPlazaHQ/TechnoPlay_Office/README.md

 ## 4. Brand Architecture

 ### Narrative:
 TechnoPlay positions itself as the infrastructure layer for the decentralized economy.
-The brand blends cyberpunk aesthetics with next-gen hardware and agentic AI.
+The brand blends samurai like cyberpunk aesthetics with next-gen hardware and agentic AI.

 ### Visual Identity: